-- 42. (1) The Registrar must, within 7 working days, register a trademark that has been accepted for registration: - (a) if there has been no opposition to the registration; or - (b) if there has been an opposition-if the Registrar's decision, or (in the case of an appeal against the Registrar's decision) the decision on appeal, is that the trademark should be registered.
+- 42. (1) The Registrar must register a trademark that has been accepted for registration: - (a) if there has been no opposition to the registration; or - (b) if there has been an opposition-if the Registrar's decision, or (in the case of an appeal against the Registrar's decision) the decision on appeal, is that the trademark should be registered. - On registering the trademark, the Registrar must give it a number by which it may be identified.